French Fleur De Lis Flag

 History of the French Fleur de Lis Flag

-The Fleur de Lis itself is a stylized lily.
-For much of its history, France was a Roman Catholic country.
-Although modern day France is a single entity, during its history it consisted of many kingdoms and provinces.
-All of these, however, were united by their Catholic Faith.
+The Fleur de Lis symbol itself is a designed to look like a stylized lily with its three petals tied together.
+The Fleur del Lis is well known as a symbol of the French Monarchy, where it appeared on their royal coat of arms in gold on a blue background.
+Although modern day France is a single entity, during its history it consisted of many kingdoms and provinces, all of which were united by their Catholic Faith.
 The lily is a symbol of purity, and was adopted by the French royal family during the Middle Ages.

 The triple lily design of the French Fleur de Lis Flag was introduced by Charles V in the 14th Century.
 Charles was the head of the House of Valois, which ruled those parts of France not controlled by other countries, such as England.
 At his Coronation in 1364, France was embroiled with England in the Hundred Years War.
 Charles adopted and tripled the Fleur de Lis to inspire his troops.